 In case part of the money is paid to the builder before the introduction of GST, you would have paid service tax at 4.50 per cent and VAT as applicable in your state, on such payments.
 However, the rate of 4.50 per cent service tax was under the composition scheme, under which the builders/ developers were not entitled to take any input credit on the materials and services used in the construction.
 So, the entire service tax and VAT was loaded or recovered from the customers.
 Hence, for under-construction flats booked prior to July 1, 2017, where the payments were made prior to the GST coming into force, the builder would have already recovered the service tax and VAT, applicable on such payments made.
 Even if the payment was not made prior to July 1, 2017, but the builder had already raised the invoice or demand, for either the full consideration or part of the balance amount, you would have paid the component of service tax and VAT on it, because as per the point of taxation rules 2011 applicable in case of service tax, the service tax is to be levied at the earlier of the two – the moment of payment or raising of invoice.

-The rate of GST on an under-construction property is 18 per cent.
-However, one-thirds of the value of the consideration is presumed to be the value toward cost of the land, in cases where the interest in the land is also supposed to be transferred.
-So, effectively, the GST rate, in such cases, is 12 per cent, on the entire agreement value.
-Although the rate of 12 per cent on an under-construction property seems high, the effective cost to the consumer is supposed to be lower, due to various reasons.
-One of the reasons, is that this will replace various other taxes, including VAT, service tax, entry tax, etc. Secondly, the effect of all these taxes and higher rate of excise on materials and simultaneous levy of services, along with the fact that in the earlier regime of the composition scheme under service tax and VAT, no input credits were available to the builder, meant higher taxes.
-As the builders/ developers will be able to claim the benefit of input tax credits against the GST liability of 12 per cent, the net impact will probably be lower, under the GST regime.
+The rate of GST on an under-construction property was18 per cent.
+However, one-thirds of the value of the consideration was presumed to be the value toward cost of the land, in cases where the interest in the land is also supposed to be transferred.
+So, effectively, the GST rate, in such cases, was 12 per cent, on the entire agreement value.
+Although the rate of 12 per cent on an under-construction property was high, the effective cost to the consumer was supposed to be lower, due to various reasons.
+One of the reasons, is that this replaced various other taxes, including VAT, service tax, entry tax, etc. Secondly, the effect of all these taxes and higher rate of excise on materials and simultaneous levy of services, along with the fact that in the earlier regime of the composition scheme under service tax and VAT, no input credits were available to the builder, meant higher taxes.
+As the builders/ developers were able to claim the benefit of input tax credits against the GST liability of 12 per cent, the net impact was probably lower, under the GST regime.
 However, from April 1, 2019, under the new GST regime with reduced GST rates – 1% for affordable housing and 5% for other units, the input tax credits will no longer be available to developers.

 In cases where the ownership of land is not involved, the rate of GST applicable is 18 per cent, like in the cases where the builder outsources some of the construction activity to some other contractor.